abeyonalaja/waste-tracking-service/docs/api-specification.md

-# API specifications (work in progress)
+# API specifications (draft)

-> These APIs are a work in progress.
+> These APIs are a draft.
 They may be updated to reflect changes to policy, legislation and user feedback.

 <br/>
 We are designing waste tracking APIs to be flexible and accommodate differences in business processes, allowing for: